The Best Wired Routers for Home or Small Business

 Wired routers used to be a necessity for anyone setting up a small local area network, but even with the rapid technology improvements and growing ubiquity of wireless network connectivity there is still a place for these devices in our homes and small businesses.

-Over many years in the field, I’ve been involved in these set ups countless times and the landscape hasn’t changed that much over the years except for two factors: speed and price.
+Over many years in the field I’ve been involved in setting up countless networks.
+The landscape hasn’t changed that much over the years except for two factors: speed and price.

 It’s now possible to get extremely capable small, wired routers at prices that would have been unheard of only a few years ago, and there are good options for various needs from high-speed internet connections to VPN focused models.

-I’ve looked through all the wired router models on the market today and selected what I believe to be the best options for various specific needs based on features, performance, and customer feedback.
+I’ve looked through all the small wired router models on the market today and selected The MikroTik hEX S as the best overall due to it’s powerful features, comprehensive user interface, abundant support, and amazing price.
+It’s not the fastest router around, though, so I’ve selected the best alternatives for various specific needs based on features, performance, and customer feedback.

 do you need a wired router?